usepe/concepts/GLOSSARY.md

 Perform minor refactoring on code that you are working on to find it better the next time you have to dive into it.

+#### <a href="#liskov-substitution-principle"></a>Liskov Substitution  Principle

+Is a design principle part of [SOLID](#solid).
+States that any implementation of a class should be able to be changed by another implementation of the same type.
+In other words if the unit of code has the same interface implemented you should be able to interchange it without worrying about implementation details.

 #### <a href="#long-term-refactoring"></a>Long-Term Refactoring

 Kind of a planned refactoring, but that uses the other approaches to break down with a long-term plan in place.

 The best of it is that let you pivot if needed, and learn from each gradual step.

+## O

+#### <a href="#open-closed-principle"></a> Open/Closed Principle

+Is a design principle part of [SOLID](#solid).
+States that all classes (or any single unit of code) should be open for extension but closed from modification.
+In other words, once accepted a contract with the outside, that contract should remain unchanged if a new feature/improvement is needed.

 ## P